 "The livestock were still on the den site.
 We got video monitoring of wolves trying to chase them away from the den site, but the livestock kept returning because of the salt blocks.
 Then the livestock started being killed by the wolves," Wielgus said.

 Bill McIrvin, the rancher whose cattle were killed in the incidents, was also at the center of controversy over the lethal removal of the Wedge pack in 2014 after losing cattle.

-"Last year, during a period of repeated wolf depredations to livestock by the Profanity Peak wolf pack, the Department became aware that the wolf rendezvous site overlapped with part of the normal grazing path, where livestock were concentrated with the use of salt blocks.
-Once that overlap was detected, the Department contacted the producer, who removed the salt blocks from the area on August 8.
+"Last year, during a period of repeated wolf depredations to livestock by the Profanity Peak wolf pack, the department became aware that the wolf rendezvous site overlapped with part of the normal grazing path, where livestock was concentrated with the use of salt blocks.
+Once that overlap was detected, the department contacted the producer, who removed the salt blocks from the area on August 8.
 Some livestock continued to use the general area where the salt was, so the producer (and family members, staff, and range rider) increased human presence around the livestock to check on and move livestock as needed," WDFW Wolf Lead Donny Martorello wrote in a statement.

 KING 5 also asked WDFW about steps McIrvin took to prevent conflict.